saisowmith123/Log-Monitoring/README.md

 ## System Description

 BlakBox continuously ingests logs that are published to Kafka, indexed into Elasticsearch, and cached in Redis.
-These logs are then visualized on a modern, dark-mode dashboard that highlights real-time application health.
+These logs are then visualized on dashboard that highlights real-time application health.

 > **Note:**
 > While the architecture is designed for a microservices ecosystem, the current setup uses **Python scripts to generate synthetic logs** for services.